 Are logs being reviewed on a regular basis?
 Perhaps red flags have occurred - and may have been noticed- but lack of time by superusers has not prompted any action.
-To responds appropriately to incidents, organizations need to have full knowledge of their networks and the policies, procedures, and tools in place for monitoring assets regularly.
+To respond appropriately to incidents, organizations need to have full knowledge of their networks and the policies, procedures, and tools in place for monitoring assets regularly.

 In addition to monitoring the above signs, user tracking and audit trails should be able to be monitored and should not be altered.
-Protection against threats with an ability to restore systems and files to a prior state is critical.
+Protection against threats with the ability to restore systems and files to a prior state is critical.